unsuitable001/buildozer3/README.md

 Tested with python 3.6 & 3.7, kivy - latest, buildozer - latest, python-4-android - latest.

-`Android NDK` & `Crystax NDK` are downloaded automatically while building.
+`Android NDK` will be downloaded automatically.
 `Android NDK` is used by default as Crystax is depricated by Kivy. `NDK 14b` is used by default with `SDK 20` and `android api 24` as it works the best.